Zabir-A/Background-Remover-V2/README.md

 ## (Not Recommended)

-For those that don't want to go through all that, and just want to test it (for fun).
-There's a packaged executable version of the application.
+For those that don't want to go through the trouble, and just want to test it (for fun), there is an packaged executable for the application.

 Obviously, this is not how any Web Application (in development) should be used, but, "it just works".

-So, use it at your own risk.
+Please use it at your own risk.

 ## Downloading the packaged application (BgRmvr.exe):